Time to read: 5 mins

 The older your cat, the more at risk they are deemed to be.
 As they exceed the age of 10 years old they become more expensive to insure and you may also be required to pay a higher excess on claims.

 The breed you want to insure is key to the price.
 If you’re insuring cats which are known to have a higher risk of health problems then the price will be higher.
-Similarly, pedigree breeds will be more expensive because of their increased price to purchase and typically a lower immunity to certain conditions compared to cross-breeds.
+Pedigree cats will be more expensive to insure because of their increased price to purchase and they typically a lower immunity to certain conditions compared to moggies.
+Explore how pedigree pet insurance works.

 If your cat has any pre-existing conditions that you would like to cover then this will also increase the price.
 These are conditions that are known and likely to recur so the cost is increased to reflect this.
-Most providers won’t cover these by default however some pet insurers, including us, could help you to protect against pre-existing medical conditions.
+Most providers won’t cover these by default however some pet insurers could help you to protect against pre-existing medical conditions.

 Vet fee inflation